 - Marketing research such as:

-a) Descriptions of other books on the same or similar topic and an explanation of why your book is different
+- Descriptions of other books on the same or similar topic, and an explanation of why your book is different

-b) Any special sales potential (organizations that might want to buy large numbers of your book; specialty catalogs or stores that don’t usually sell books but might be interested in yours; events where attendees will be interested in your book)
+- Any special sales potential (organizations that may want to buy large numbers of your book; specialty catalogs or stores that don’t usually sell books but might be interested in yours; events where attendees will be interested in your book)

-- Your target audience (who they are, why they will be interested in your book.
-Be specific.)
+- Why they will be interested in your book

 - Biographical material about you (expanded from that in the query letter)